Mediation – The Plaintiff’s Perspective

 The Resolution of the Case

-Require a written document to be executed and signed at the time by both parties to finally resolve the matter.
+Require that both parties execute and sign a written document to finally resolve the matter.

 Prevents “second thoughts.”